Lavender Lemonade

 • A little lavender goes a long way so don’t add more than needed.

 • To decorate the cup with thinly sliced lemons, line them inside the cup first.
-Place the ice in next, followed by the lemonade.
+Add the ice, then the lemonade.

 • There are many other drinks you can make with dried lavender, including Lavender Iced Tea, Lavender Bubble Tea, and Lavender Syrup.